GSA/digitalgov.gov/content/posts/2014-05-16-5-things-every-federal-recruiter-should-know-about-linkedin.md

 ---
-url: /2014/05/16/5-things-every-federal-recruiter-should-know-about-linkedin/
 date: 2014-05-16 10:00:19 -0400
 title: 5 Things Every Federal Recruiter Should Know About LinkedIn
 summary: 'Some people think LinkedIn is only for active job seekers.
-Although many of LinkedIn&rsquo;s 300,000,000+ registered members fit that profile, LinkedIn is also chock-full of passive job seekers&mdash;those who have a job but are interested'
+Although many of LinkedIn&rsquo;s 300,000,000+ registered members fit that profile, LinkedIn is also chock-full of passive job seekers&mdash;those who have a job but are'
 authors:
   - erika-brown
 categories: